Dayton Burglary Lawyer

 Types of Burglary Charges in Texas

 - Burglary of a Building: Involves unlawfully entering any building with the intent to commit a crime.
-This includes entering businesses, warehouses, or other structures.
+This includes businesses, warehouses, or other structures.

 Each type of burglary charge is handled differently, and your defense strategy will depend on the details of your case.